DECAfpga/DECA_board/Tutorials/DeMiSTify/README.md

 #Do a first make (will finish in error).
 It will download missing submodules
 make
 #when asked just accept default settings with Enter key
-#edit file site.mk in DeMiSTify folder and add your own PATHs to Quartus
+#Create file site.mk in DeMiSTify folder
 cd DeMiSTify
 cp site.template site.mk
+#Edit site.mk and add your own PATHs to Quartus
-#(e.g. /home/jordi/bin/intelFPGA_lite/17.1/quartus/bin)
+#(e.g. Q19 = /home/jordi/bin/intelFPGA_lite/17.1/quartus/bin)
 gedit site.mk
 #[checkout to somhic branch if you did it in the first part]
 git checkout somhic
-#go back to root folder and do a make with board target (deca, sidi, neptuno, ...)
+#Go back to root folder and do a make with board target (deca, neptuno, uareloaded).
+If not specified it will compile for all targets.
 cd ..
-make
+make BOARD=deca
 ```

 * `make` will do make init, followed by make compile for all boards defined in the makefile.